mrnguyener21/sql-codewars/hackerrank.md

 WEATHER OBSERVATION STATION 1
 Query a list of CITY and STATE from the STATIOn table select city, state from station

+WEATHER OBSERVATION STATION 3
+query a lsit of city names from stations for cities that have an even ID number. print the results in any order, but exclude duplicates from the answer select distinct(city) from station where id%2 = 0